NomaMgedezi/sql-data-warehouse-project/README.md

 # Data Warehouse and Analytics Project
-Welcome to the **Data Warehouse and Analytics Project** repository!
-This project demonstrates a comprehensive data warehousing and analytics solution, from buidinng a data warehouse to generating actionable insights.
-Designed as a portfolio project, highlights industry best practices in data engineering and analytics.

 ---
-# Project Overview
-This project involves:

-1. **Data Architecture:** Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
-2. **ETL Pipelines:** Extracting, transforming, and loading data from source systems into the warehouse.
-3. **Data Modeling:** Developing fact and deimension tables optimized for analytical queries.
-4. **Analytics and Reporting:** Creating SQL based reports and students looking to showcase expertise in:
-   SQL Development
-   Data Architecture
-   Data Engineering
-   ETL Pipeline Developer
-   Data Modeling
-   Data Analytics

-# Project Requirements

-### Building the Data Warehouse (Data Engineering)

-#### Objective
-Develop a modern data warehouse using SQL server to consolidate sales data, enabling analytical reporting and informed decisoion making.

-#### Specification
+A modern data warehouse built with SQL Server, including ETL pipelines, dimensional modeling, and analytics reporting.
+This portfolio project demonstrates end to end data engineering practices, from integrating ERP and CRM data to delivering actionable insights.

+These are the areas that this project focuses on: SQL Development, Data Architecture, Data Engineering, ETL Pipeline Developer, Data Modeling, and Data Analytics.

-- **Data Sources**: Import data from two source systems ( ERP and CRM) provided as CSV files.
-- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
-- **Integration**: Combine both sources into a single, user-friendly data model designed for analyticsl queries.
-- **Scope**: Focus on the latest dataset only; historization of data is not reqquired.
-- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics team.
+Specification **Data Sources**: Import data from two source systems ( ERP and CRM) provided as CSV files.**Data Quality**: Cleanse and resolve data quality issues prior to analysis.**Integration**: Combine both sources into a single, user-friendly data model designed for analyticsl queries.**Scope**: Focus on the latest dataset only; historization of data is not reqquired.**Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics team.

----

-### BI: Analytics and Reporting (Data Analytics)

-#### Objective
-Develop SQL-based analytics to deliver detailed insights into:
+ BI: Analytics and Reporting (Data Analytics) Objectives: Develop SQL-based analytics to deliver detailed insights into:**Cuusutomer Behaviour****Product Perfomance****Sales Trends**
-- **Cuusutomer Behaviour**
-- **Product Perfomance**
-- **Sales Trends**

-These insights empower stakeholders with key business metrics, enabling strategic decision making.

----
-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attriburion.